archlinux/repod/docs/repod/man/repod_conf.rst

   .. program-output:: python -c "from repod.common.enums import CompressionTypeEnum; print('\"' + '\", \"'.join(e.value for e in CompressionTypeEnum) + '\"')"

+* *group* (optional): An optional positive integer, which defines the group a repository belongs to.

+  **NOTE**: When repositories are grouped together, the *pkgbase* and *package* names must be unique amongst them (i.e. the same package can not exist in two repositories at the same time - this is different from the same package existing in different stability layers of the same repository!).
+Furthermore, the repositories must use the same management repository (which resides below the *management repository base directory*), the same *package repository base directory*, the same *package pool base directory* and the same *source pool base directory*!

 * *management_repo* (optional): An inline table providing configuration for the *management repository* of the repository.
 If it is provided, it has precedence over a globally defined *management_repo*.
 As each configured